 - Paper products (napkins, flyers, paper towels, receipts, etc.)

-- Plastics, other (broken crockery, aluminum foil, glass)
+- Plastics, other (broken crockery, aluminium foil, glass)

 Once every piece of trash has been sorted, weigh each of the piles on a scale and jot down their weights in a spreadsheet.
 Then, multiply the weight from each category by the number of days your restaurant is open per year, which will give you a rough estimation of your annual waste.
 Now that you’ve done the dirty work, it’s time to analyse your waste results.
 The categories with the heaviest weights require your most immediate attention.
 For example, if you find that your produce waste is heavy, it could be an indication that you’re not purchasing the freshest options from your distributors, or that your customers aren’t crazy about your seasonal menu offerings.
 A waste audit will show you exactly what changes you need to make, and that insight will be powerful for how you manage your operations in the future.